Get Schooled

 Is it safe to identify myself as undocumented when I apply to college?

-Generally speaking, yes it absolutely is.
-Almost all colleges (with the possible exception of for-profits) will keep your personal information safe throughout the application process.
-In many cases, it’s important to let your college know you are undocumented so they can discuss options with you and offer all the support they have available to dreamers.
+Generally speaking, yes it is.
+Almost all colleges (with the possible exception of for-profit colleges) will keep your personal information safe throughout the application process.
+In many cases, it’s important to let your college know you’re undocumented so they can discuss options with you and offer support.

 Does being undocumented affect my chances of being admitted to college?

 Not necessarily!
-According to the National Association of College Admission Counseling,"the majority of colleges and universities in the U.S. will consider undocumented students for admission.
-Arizona, Colorado, Indiana, and Georgia prevent undocumented students from receiving in-state tuition, but most colleges accept students regardless of their legal status."
+According to the National Association of College Admission Counseling, "The majority of colleges and universities in the U.S. will consider undocumented students for admission. [...]
+Most colleges accept students regardless of their legal status."

 Can I get college application fee waivers as an undocumented student?